-End-users increasingly use mobile telephony services even when they are located outside Norway.
-The terms of access for roaming in foreign networks therefore have increasing significance.
+End-users increasingly use mobile telephony services, even when they are located outside Norway.
+The terms of access for roaming of foreign networks therefore have increasing significance.
 MVNOs have the opportunity to enter into their own international roaming agreements, possibly with facilitators.
-In the regulation which follows the decision of 1 July 2016, Nkom has used information concerning Telenor's own costs of international roaming when testing MVNO terms.
-However, this information had a significant degree of inaccuracy and was not sufficiently robust.
-In the European Commission's report on the implementation of the international roaming regulations7, it is shown that MVNOs typically have a higher cost of purchasing international roaming than network owners, see in particular Figure 4 of the aforementioned report.
-Against the background that it is not considered to be very realistic that an MVNO can achieve equivalent contractual terms to Telenor and that information concerning Telenor's international roaming costs has been inaccurate, it is relevant to assume that MVNO terms for international roaming are equivalent to service provider terms.
-On testing service provider and MVNO terms, international roaming costs are therefore assumed, as stated in Telenor's reference offer for service provider access that satisfies the requirements for trafficdependent prices.
+In a decision of 14 May 2020, Nkom amended its method for determining costs for international roaming from using information about Telenor's own costs for international roaming to assuming that MVNO terms for international roaming correspond to Telenor's terms for service providers.
+The reason for this was that it is not considered to be very realistic to assume that an MVNO can achieve equivalent contractual terms to Telenor and that information concerning Telenor's international roaming costs has been inaccurate.
+Nkom believes that these assessments still apply.
+On testing service provider and MVNO terms, international roaming costs are therefore assumed, as stated in Telenor's reference offer for service provider access that satisfies the requirements for traffic-dependent prices.